 Registration, Insurance & Testing

 During your pre-operative visit with the surgeon, the office staff will schedule your surgery and send the required registration information to the hospital.
-Your surgeon’s office and a financial counselor at Doylestown Hospital will verify your insurance.
+Your surgeon’s office and a financial counselor at Doylestown Health will verify your insurance.

 Your surgeon may order pre-admission testing and will have your registration and pre-surgical testing forms sent to the hospital.
 A hospital scheduler will call you to schedule your pre-admission appointment.
 If you need to fast from food for blood work, you will be told so.
 You may drink water only.

 If your doctor did not order pre-admission testing, a Registered Nurse will call you the day before your surgery to review your health history and give you specific instructions.
 If you cannot be reached, this information will be reviewed the morning of surgery.

 It is important to be prepared for your pre-admission visit.
 Wear comfortable clothing, i.e. a button front shirt and socks for easy access for testing.
 A registrar will verify your insurance, other information and collect co-payments (if applicable).
 You must bring the following with you:

 During your visit you will meet with a pre-admission nurse to review your health history and be given instructions to follow before and after surgery.
 This interview is a perfect time for you to ask questions you may have about your surgery.
 Pre-admission studies may include blood tests, urinalysis, x-rays, CAT scans, MRIs, Pulmonary Function Studies or electrocardiograms (ECG).